kovidgoyal/calibre/manual/faq.rst

     to see if you want to update once a year or so.
 There is a check box to turn off the update notification, on the update notification itself.

-  * calibre downloads currently use :website_en:`about 150TB of bandwidth a month
+  * calibre downloads currently use :website_base:`about 150TB of bandwidth a month
     <dynamic/downloads>`.
 Implementing automatic
     updates would greatly increase that and end up costing thousands of dollars a month, which someone has to pay.